 The nebula was first discovered by the English doctor and astronomer John Bevis in 1731 and was placed in the Messier catalog in 1758.

-The origin of its name comes from The Earl of Rosse who observed, and made a drawing of the nebula which looked like a crab.
+The origin of its name comes from The Earl of Rosse who observed the neubula, and made a drawing of it which looked like a crab.

 The central star in M1 is a good example of a pulsar, which emits a powerful pulse of radiation once every 33 milliseconds.